Interview transcript available below.

 Kurt: A Relief Society president.

-Julie: So I had a sense that was coming my way and try and push it off because it’s not something you want to seek.
+Julie: So I had a sense that was coming my way, and I try and push it off because it’s not something you want to seek.
 But I had a sense that it was coming.

 Kurt: And this was a week before the conference?